BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/.ipynb_checkpoints/README-checkpoint.md

 In this scenario we have our energy production data stored as follows:
 * NPSHYD (Non-Pump Storage Hydro) data is in AWS in the west coast of the USA - our main data science hub.
-* CCGT (Combined Cycle Gas Turbine) data is in AWS in Dublin, Ireland
+* CCGT (Combined Cycle Gas Turbine) data is in AWS in Ireland
 * WIND (Wind turbine) data is in Azure in Canada

 TODO architecture diagram.